 Fourth, the presentation of the message must be consistent with the content of the message.
 This could be regarded as a political corollary of Ghandi’s entreaty to “be the change you wish to see in the world.”

-The above principles are obviously not philosophical or moral; rather, they are psychological, and psychology must be the focus of any political party that is serious about doing what it is formed to do - which is win elections.
+The above principles are obviously not philosophical or moral; rather, they are psychological, and psychology must be the focus of any non-mainstream political party that is serious about doing what it is formed to do - which is win elections.

 When a political or cultural figure successfully harnesses all of the above, the resulting shift feels more like a movement than a campaign - which should be expected since culture precedes (and constrains) politics.
-Thus, it is by triggering such “movements” that Libertarians can increase their chances of winning significant offices above zero.
+Thus, it is by triggering such “movements” that Libertarians and the like can increase their chances of winning significant offices above zero.

 The Brexit Example